dwrobel/flatcam/README.md

 - fixed issue #313 where TclCommand drillcncjob is spitting errors in Tcl Shell which should be ignored
 - fixed an bug where the pywrapcp name from Google OR-Tools is not defined; fix issue #316
 - if FlatCAM is started with the 'quit' or 'exit' as argument it will close immediately and it will close also another instance of FlatCAM that may be running
+- added a new command line parameter for FlatCAM named '--shellvars' which can load a text file with variables for Tcl Shell in the format: one variable assignment per line and looking like: 'a=3' without quotes

 16.09.2019